This is not a points & miles related article, but I wanted to share my recent experience of health benefits observed after regular sauna bathing.

 Regular sauna use has been linked to various cardiovascular benefits, including reduced risk of cardiovascular disease, lower blood pressure, improved endothelial function, and enhanced heart health.
 These effects are attributed to the heat-induced dilation of blood vessels and improvements in blood flow.

-Dry sauna bathing seems to be safe, and even patients who have recovered from myocardial infarction and patients with stable angina pectoris or heart failure can enjoy sauna bathing without any significant adverse cardiovascular effects.
+Dry sauna bathing seems to be safe, and even patients who have recovered from myocardial infarction and patients with stable angina or heart failure can enjoy sauna bathing without any significant adverse cardiovascular effects.

 Reduction in all-cause mortality and extension of lifespan